project-march/ProjectMarch/docs/doc/useful_tools/rqt.rst

 .. code::

-    rqt  # a ro process has to be running
+    rqt  # a ros process has to be running

 You can select multiple plugins from the ``Plugins`` menu in the top left.
 Once you have selected a few plugins, you can save the current 'perspective'.
 A perspective is a combination